python-telegram-bot/python-telegram-bot/docs/source/examples.customwebhookbot.rst

 .. hint::

-    The following examples show how different Python web frameworks can be used alongside with PTB.
+    The following examples show how different Python web frameworks can be used alongside PTB.
     This can be useful for two use cases:

     1. For extending the functionality of your existing bot to handling updates of external services